cohesity/SecureX/docs/workflows/HeliosRansomwareAlertsToThreatResponse.md

 ### <a name="intro"></a> Helios Ransomware Alerts to Threat Response and ServiceNow
 [home](../../README.md)

 This workflow pushes Cohesity Helios ransomware alerts to Threat Response Private Intelligence data store, creates SecureX Incidents, Sightings and a Relationship between them.
-It also creates incidents on ServiceNow.
+It can also create incidents on ServiceNow based on the `Create ServiceNow Ticket` variable set in the [Set Variable](#set-variables) section .

 This workflow can be triggered on a schedule and user can create `Cohesity Helios Ransomware Data Push Schedule` for this to work which is a schedule to trigger orchestration workflow to push Helios ransomware data to private intelligence.